s292567/ThesisApplication/ThesisApplication/API.md

 - response status:
   - `200 OK`: All filtered proposals are being displayed
   - `401 Unauthorized`: The user is not logged in
+  - `404 Not Found`: The student was not found
   - `500 Internal Server Error`: Generic server error

 ## Insert Proposal